cloudflare/terraform-provider-cloudflare/website/docs/r/static_route.html.markdown

 # cloudflare_static_route

 Provides a resource, that manages Cloudflare static routes for Magic Transit or Magic WAN.
-Static routes are Used to route traffic through GRE tunnels.
+Static routes are used to route traffic through GRE tunnels.

 ## Example Usage